 To me, ham radio and CW (Morse Code) are one and the same, and it would be a great tragedy if CW were to disappear from the ham bands.
 I know if that were to happen in my lifetime, I would give up ham radio.
 CW is the only mode that I use on the ham bands.
 It has always been that way since I was first licensed in 1963.
 I consider CW to be my second language, a unique language in that it is spoken with one's fingers instead of the mouth.
 That is one of the features that makes it so fascinating.
 Another feature that sets it apart is its variable speed.
 You can communicate at any speed from 5 words per minute or less up to 60 WPM or more.
 I have trained myself to be able to copy up to 55 to 60 WPM, yet I still enjoy communicating at slower speeds with the newcomers to the mode.
-Most of the time, my keyer is set from 20 to 25 WPM for casual contacts up to around 30-35 WPM in some contests.
-I have made over 80,000 QSO's on CW, and can truly say that every one of them was enjoyable.
+Most of the time, I send around 18 WPM with my keyer, bug, or straight key for casual contacts up to around 30-35 WPM with my keyer in some contests.
+I have made almost 90,000 QSO's on CW, and can truly say that every one of them was enjoyable.
 I think that communicating with CW brings out the best in people.
 Perhaps it is because you have to think a little bit about what you are saying when you use CW.
 On other modes such as SSB, things are often just blurted right out without any thought whatsoever.
 We all know what that can lead to.
 Just listen to the SSB portion of the 75 meter band some time.

 Another of the many things that makes Morse Code the most interesting of any ham radio mode is the variety of instruments with which it can be sent ranging all the way from simply touching two wires together to using a computer.
 Of course the most traditional instrument is the hand or straight key.
 I started my ham career using a J-38 style key that my uncle used on the railroad years ago.
-I still use that key from time to time when I get back to the traditional method of sending Morse.
 After that I tried building a bug from scratch.
 It was hard to get the correct type of spring to control the dit contact and I never did get it to work all that well.
 I then bought a simple bug that was encased in a plastic cover.
 After using it for a while I loaned it to another amateur and never did get it back.
 I then turned to electronic keyers and have been using them ever since with homemade paddles made from two straight keys, a Bencher paddle, Begali paddle, or ARRL Centennial paddle.
 My first keyer was the old single tube ARRL Handbook keyer which was good as a starter, but was a little short on performance.
 Next came the W9TO keyer which I built from scratch.
 That keyer was the state of the art for many years till microprocessors and IC chips came along.
 When that happened, I built the Accu-Keyer designed by WB4VVF.
 None of the keyers I've described so far had any kind of memory in them although the Accu-Keyer did have provisions for adding memory circuitry if my memory serves me correctly.
 After the Accu-Keyer came the CMOS Super Keyer II.
 My version has 4 memories that I used for calling CQ and for some contest work.
 It has many options to customize it to one's personal needs.
 That was followed by the WinKey keyer.
 Then it was the built in K2 and KX3 keyers.
-Speaking of contest work, I do use a computer for some of my contesting when I know I am going to be making a lot of contacts.
-I use it basically for the aid it gives in dupe checking since as I get older I can't dupe check in my head as well as I used to do.
-I still prefer sending my Morse by hand whether it be by a straight key, bug, or paddle keyer.
-I don't personally like sending code with a keyboard as it just doesn't seem like Morse to me that way.

 CW is the most efficient of all ham radio modes in several ways including making the most efficient use of the limited spectrum space available to ham radio.
 The next three paragraphs explain why that is so, and are quite technical in nature.
 If you hate math, you may want to skip them.